 DISCO APOCALYPSE was created from audio and visual elements collected and created during the artists’ time in numerous international locations.
-This immersive art installation features visuals that show Batticoloa (Sri Linaka), Karachi (Pakistan), Amazonia (Brazil), and Narm (Australia).
-We acknowledge the First Peoples and communities of these lands.
-We came to these landscapes with presence and intention and pay respect to the culture, lives and struggles of these peoples and lands.
-We gratefully acknowledge First People’s custodianship and connection to landscape.
+This immersive art installation features fractured visuals and audio from Amazonia (Brazil), Gamboa (Panama), Batticaloa (Sri Lanka), Karachi (Pakistan), Gili Trawanga (Indonesia) and on Koori lands (Australia).
+The artists acknowledge the First Peoples and communities of these lands.
+They came to these landscapes with presence and intention and pay respect to the culture, lives and struggles of these peoples and lands.
+In making and presenting this artwork, the artists gratefully acknowledge First People’s custodianship and connection to landscape.

-Betty Sargeant (she/they): Artist (micrographs, graphic design, video artworks), creative director, producer
+Betty Sargeant (she/they): Artist (micrographs, graphic design, video artworks, audio field recordings), creative director, producer

 Lorraine Brigdale (she/her): Artist (shields), cultural leader